For Jo Clayton

 Dreamed 1994/8/14 by Chris Wayan

 I'm in the corner market, talking to my grocer.
 He's a moustached man in a Miss America tiara.
-I'm wearing a diadem too.
+This doesn't seem odd, since I'm wearing a diadem too.

 I seem to have missed the first scene of my own dream.